Dorothea Maunsell

-Dorothea Maunsell became Dorothea Kingsman after being Dorothea Tenducci (born 1750) was an Irish singer at the centre of a scandal after she married (and later divorced) an Italian castrato opera singer named Giusto Fernando Tenducci.
+Dorothea Maunsell (born c.
+1750), who became Dorothea Kingsman after being Dorothea Tenducci, was an Irish singer at the centre of a scandal after she married (and later divorced) an Italian castrato opera singer named Giusto Fernando Tenducci.
 She had children with her second husband.

 Life

 Maunsell was born in Dublin in about 1750.
 Her parents were Dorothy and Thomas Maunsell.
-Her father was a lawyer who became the member of parliament for Killmarnock in 1769 and he owned land in Waterford and Limerick.
-She has seven siblings and all the brothers did well and her sisters all married well - and then there was Dorothea.
+Her father was a lawyer who became the member of parliament for Killmarnock in 1769 and owned land in Waterford and Limerick.
 Maunsell was brought up in Molesworth Street in Dublin.
+She had seven siblings; “all the brothers did well and her sisters all married well - and then there was Dorothea”.

-Tenducci was an opera star of the time who had given lessons to Mozart.
+Giusto Tenducci was an opera star of the time who later gave singing lessons to Mozart.
 He had been (illegally) castrated as a teenager to stop his voice from breaking during puberty.